CiwPython/Ciw/docs/Tutorial-I/tutorial_iv.rst

 2. Those customers left inside the system at the end of the run: their records were not collected, despite spending time in the system during the observation period.
 3. Does that single run of out simulation really reflect reality?
 Were our results simply a fluke?
 An extreme case?

-These three concerns can be addressed with warmup, cooldown, and trials respectively.
+These three concerns can be addressed with warm-up, cool-down, and trials respectively.
 A full explanation of these can be found :ref:`here <simulation-practice>`.

-+ **Warmup:** Simulate the system for some time before the beginning of the observation period, such that the system is non-empty and 'in the swing of it' by the time the observation period begins.
++ **Warm-up:** Simulate the system for some time before the beginning of the observation period, such that the system is non-empty and 'in the swing of it' by the time the observation period begins.
 Only collect results from the beginning of the observation period.
-+ **Cooldown:** Simulate the system for some time after the end of the observation period, such that no concerned customers are stuck in the simulation when results collection happens.
++ **Cool-down:** Simulate the system for some time after the end of the observation period, such that no concerned customers are stuck in the simulation when results collection happens.
 Only collect results until the end of the observation period.
 + **Trials:** Simulate the system many times with different random number streams (different :ref:`seeds <set-seed>`).
 Keep all interested results from all trials, so that we may take averages and confidence intervals.

 Let's define out bank, and create out Network object::